zepp/SimpleMVP/README.md

 Presenters is inherited from `MvpBasePresenter` class.

-Usually presenter reacts to various event coming from a model or Android system to modify state.
-Modified state is sent to all connected views after `commit()` method call.
+Usually presenter reacts to various events coming from a model or Android system to modify state.
+Modified state is sent to all connected views after `commit()` method calls.

 Multiple views can share single presenter so all related business logic is placed in a single class.